Peer data review: Get feedback about your data stories

 Peer coaches will be experienced data journalists who can look over data with you, confirm your hunches, and identify things you might have overlooked—at least in part because they recognize mistakes they’ve already made themselves.
 And they’re volunteers who will receive a thank-you stipend from OpenNews, so you don’t need to feel awkward about taking a bit of someone’s time.

-Coaches will exchange emails and set up times to meet on a voice or video call to work through your questions with you.
+Coaches will exchange emails with you and set up times to meet on a voice or video call to work through questions with you.

 How to get started

 - Use this form to tell us about your project.